ClickerMonkey/typed-query-builder/packages/mssql/README.md

   },
 });

 // Reusable functions to process builders.
-Can pass transaction or connection. const getResult = exec(conn);
+Can pass transaction or connection or nothing to use global connection. const getResult = exec(conn);
 const getCount = exec(conn, { affectedCount: true });
 const getPrepared = prepare(conn);
+const getStream = stream(conn);

 // Select first record in a table const first = await from(TaskTable)